-Request of Proposal Analyses include:
+Request for Proposal Analyses

-• GPS will assist in the decision whether or not to proceed with pursuing the RFP
+• GPS will assist in the decision whether or not to proceed with pursuing the RFP, review literally every opportunity the government advertises for competition, and research the performance requirements, evaluation factors, special RFP requirements, set-aside restrictions, etc.

-Proposal Preparation and Management Services include:
+Proposal Preparation and Management Services

 • Review each solicitation for its specific requirement